 The story follows a recently divorced David (Colin Farrell) who, due to his recent divorce and newly established single status, has to check into the Hotel in order to find a new life companion.
-For he lives in a world where being single is illegal, where people are meant to live in couples and whether their spouse left them or just recently died, they are obliged to check into a Hotel where they have 45 days to fall in love.
-Failing to start a relationship with someone in this time means you failed as a human being and as a consequence of your incompetence you get to be turned into an animal of your choosing.
+For he lives in a world where being single is illegal, where people are meant to live in couples and whether their spouse has left them or just recently died, they are obliged to check into a Hotel where they have 45 days to fall in love.
+Failing to start a relationship with someone in this limited time means you failed as a human being and as a consequence of your incompetence you get to be turned into an animal of your choosing.

 The clock is ticking for David, too, as he checks into the Hotel – some kind of a singles resort that could easily be called a Prison, since the only way of getting out in your human form is by starting a relationship and finding your “soul-mate”.
-And just as in real life, he has a limited time to do that.
+And just as in real life, he has a limited time to find “his person”.
 Which is why most Hotel guests, desperate to get out while still being human, start to fake their habits, their (dis)abilities, even their personalities, in order to become interesting to other single visitors.
-The Limping Man (Ben Whishaw) starts to fake his nosebleeds in order to get closer with the Nosebleed Woman, and it is not long before David, already running out of time, tries to change his whole personality in order to start dating the cold and unapproachable Heartless Woman (Angeliki Papoulia).
+The Limping Man (Ben Whishaw) starts to fake his nosebleeds in order to get closer with the Nosebleed Woman, and it is not long before David, who is already running out of time, tries to change his whole personality in order to start dating the cold and unapproachable Heartless Woman (Angeliki Papoulia).
 Things do not go as planned, though, since she chooses to put his psychopathic tendencies to a test by killing his dog/brother.
-Blinded by anger and grief, he chooses to revenge his brother’s death by turning her into an animal and escaping from the Hotel – only to run into the forest full of other dissidents, as he is not the first person who chose to run from the tyranny of social conformity.
+Blinded by anger and grief, he chooses to revenge his brother’s death by turning her into an animal and escaping from the Hotel – only to run into a forest full of other dissidents, as he is not the first person who chose to run from the tyranny of social conformity.

 Lanthimos, always ready to perform an artistic surgery on social stigmas and taboos, chose to address the stigmatization of single people in the way he knows best: in a satirical love story, full of mechanical dialogue, dark humour and absurd situations.
 His style sure is not for everyone’s taste – but if you are willing to put up with absurd situations that reflect our everyday life, this is going to be one of the best film experiences of the year.